amandeepmittal/amanhimself.dev/README.md

 - information about myself
 - blog posts

 I have written for over 25+ tech publications and over 150+ posts.
-This website is an alternate platform to the collection.
+This website is an alternate platform to the collection of the blog posts and tutorials I have written so far and some exclusive content available on the blog itself.

 This website is built using Gatsbyjs.